Lisvane: Geological structure

 The surrounding soils are mostly a strong, brown, dry earth, well adapted for arable farming and the growing of grains of all kinds that contributed to the area being a mostly farming community until the modern era.
 Soils were further enriched over the millennia by alluvial deposits from the meandering River Taff and other smaller tributaries.
 The substratum under the whole area is a limestone and lime shale that was likely laid down under a warm ocean at some stage in the distant past and subsequently ground down by glaciers during the last ice age around 18,000 years ago.

 M4 motorway

 The neighbouring suburbs are Llanishen to the south, Thornhill to the west, Pontprennau to the east, and Lisvane's effective northern border is the M4 motorway.
-The M4 corridor around Cardiff was announced in 1971 as a replacement for a northern link road that had been on the statutes since 1947 but never built.
+The M4 corridor around Cardiff was announced in 1971 as a replacement for a northern link road that had been proposed since 1947 but never built.
 The northern 'Lisvane route' for the M4 was eventually chosen after a number of public enquiries and objections from village residents.
 The new motorway was completed and opened in July 1980.